adewes/zilpzalp/docs/src/en/protocols/paper-based.md

 * Instead of providing encrypted contact data directly to the backend when creating QR codes, the user's web application can initially only request a $ I _ D$ value and a token $ Z $ from the backend and simultaneously store the public part of an asymmetric key pair generated by the application for it there.
 The backend stores this together with $ Z $ and $I _ D$.
 The associated private key, $ I _ D$ and $ Z $ can be made available by the application to the user for storage.
 * If the corresponding visit data is found during contact tracing, the backend determines that no contact data exists for them yet.
 It then writes out the token $ Z $ via a public list for completion.
-* The user can periodically submit the data $ Z $ and $ I _ D $ to the web application, which then recognizes from the published token $ Z $ that the user's data has been requested for contact tracing.
-It then prompts the user to provide the data, encrypts it with the public GÄ key, signs the data with the private key of the generated key pair, and communicates it via the API to the backend, which stores it.
+* The user can periodically submit the data $ Z $ and $ I _ D $ to the web application, which then recognizes from the published token $ Z $ that the user's data has been requested for contact tracking.
+It then prompts the user to provide the data, encrypts it with the GÄ public data key, signs the data with the private key of the generated key pair, and communicates it via the API to the backend, which stores it.
 * The GA can now retrieve the data regularly from the backend via the API.

 This procedure is more privacy-friendly, but may not be practical for a paper-based procedure as it relies on the active cooperation of the user.
 Users who do not regularly open the web application will not know that their data has been requested.
 However, the process is very well suited for digital contact tracing via app.
 In this case, it delays the storage of personal information until it is really needed.